-The art shops lining the route of the Tegallalang handicraft centre feature an assortment of colourful and unique items of different shapes and sizes, from interior ornaments, furniture, typical Balinese curios and many others.
-Several shops specialising in accessories present a variety of jewellery ranging from rings, bracelets, necklaces, bandanas, which are made from a mixture of materials such as mother of pearl, shells, wood, stone as well as beads and resin.
+The art shops lining the route of the Tegallalang handicraft centre feature an assortment of colourful and unique items of different shapes and sizes, like interior ornaments, furniture, typical Balinese curios and many others.
+Several shops specialising in accessories present a variety of jewellery, ranging from rings, bracelets and necklaces to bandanas made from a mixture of materials such as mother of pearl, shells, wood, stone as well as beads and resin.

-For those interested in accessories, prices vary greatly.
 The trip to Tegallalang is truly a treat for the eyes, with the many choices of handicrafts and colourful items on display, including paintings.
-Some shops feature fixed prices... nevertheless, bargaining remains a must.
+Some shops feature fixed prices but bargaining remains a must.

-A further drive up north you’ll find the craftsman’s dominion of in Tegallalang's Pakudui Village.
+With a further drive up north you’ll find the craftsman’s dominion of Tegallalang's Pakudui Village.
 A right turn up from the famed rice paddy leads to the village with its Garuda carvings and various wooden animal sculptures.